 Our Computer Science program is for people who want to creatively solve problems.
 It has a solid theoretical foundation along with mobile app development, gaming, robotics, and software development team projects.

 Our Information Technology is the only Information Technology BS degree program of its kind in Nebraska.
 It is for people interested in working with technology and helping people.
 It has web development, system administration and security, and general IT degree options.

-Our Master of Science in Education Degree is a fully online IT degree through the MSEd Instructional Technology program with a Concentration in Information Technology that meets the State of Nebraska IT teacher certification.
+Our Master of Science in Education Degree is a fully online IT degree through the MSEd Instructional Technology program with a Concentration in Information Technology that meets the State of Nebraska IT supplemental endorsement for teacher certification.

 We have 100% placement for dedicated students - with average starting salaries in the $50-60K range in Nebraska.
 Our programs follow the ACM international standard curricula -- the widely accepted standards for CS & IT degree programs.